scala/scala3/docs/docs/reference/witnesses/discussion.md

  5. As in 4., but using `witness` or `implicit` as the syntax that marks an implicitly passed witness parameter.
    This breaks the correspondence between function abstraction and application syntax.

 Once we have high-level witness definitions and witness parameters it's a small step to convert most the remaining uses of `implicit` to `witness` as a modifier.
-There are no hard technical reasons for doing so, but it looks more consistent with the other changes.
+There are no stringent technical reasons for doing so, but it looks more consistent with the other changes.